 The talented duo will represent Aotearoa, joining artists from Australia, Indonesia, Spain, London, Argentina, Canada and United States.
 Council’s Placemaking initiative has provided materials and traffic management support towards the cause.

-“It means a lot for an artist from further afield to seek collaboration with one of our locals and adds to the urban flavor of the city,” Council Planner Keegan Aplin-Thane says.
+“It means a lot for an artist from further afield to seek collaboration with one of our locals and adds to the urban flavour of the city,” Council Planner Keegan Aplin-Thane says.

 Located opposite the new FMG building, the artists will have a blank canvas to create an emotive and unique piece of street art.
 A pop-up area will also be available for people to sit back and enjoy the artwork unfold this Thursday.